afederation/Springboard/02-DataWrangling_Pandas/notes.md

 `google = pd.read_csv('data/goog.csv', index_col='Date', parse_dates=True)`

 This uses the 'Date' column as the indexes for the rows.
+Default parse_dates is False, so be aware.

 Pandas DataReader is a nifty extension that is already hooked up to some common data sources, mostly financial data.